eq99/carbon/README.md

-# Kelp
+# carbon
-Kelp is a simple k-v store powered by Rust.
+Carbon is a simple version control system powered by Rust.